martinsumner/riak_kv/docs/OtherAPI.md

 The APIs are unchanged since Riak 2.2.3, so refer to the legacy documentation for information on [list keys](https://docs.riak.com/riak/kv/2.2.3/developing/api/http/list-keys/index.html) o [list buckets](https://docs.riak.com/riak/kv/2.2.3/developing/api/http/list-buckets/index.html).

-> The use of list keys or list buckets may have a critical impact on the performance on production clusters.
-Only use the AAE Fold alternatives on production systems.
+> The use of list keys or list buckets may have a critical impact on the performance of production clusters.
+The AAE Fold alternatives are safe to use on production systems as long as two copies of the result-set can be held within available memory on a single node.

 ## Legacy Query API